harigude/Steem-bot-python/README.md

 # Steem-bot-python
-Sample Bot for Steemit users in python
+Bot for extracting user data in Steemit